 “Be delicious, be delightful, be disastrous, but never be dull.”

 Despite the many references to money it doesn’t take long for the penny to drop that the tasks are insignificant in this highly inventive debut.
-Driven by its characters, and in particular Donald, who prevails delightfully after his death, masterfully guiding mischievous pranks, brutal character assassination and wise prose, this is an uplifting tale of life, love and self-discovery.
+Beth Corby does a marvellous job driving its characters, and in particular Donald, who prevails delightfully after his death, masterfully guiding mischievous pranks, brutal character assassination and wise prose.
+This is an uplifting tale of life, love and self-discovery.
 A joyful and sometimes poignant journey alongside a young woman meandering life’s murky waters.
 Walk with Hannah and learn to observe the rain, evoke a sense of purpose and take life stock of what really matters.

 Fans of Jenny Colgan, Jane Green and Sophie Kinsella will enjoy this lighthearted yomp with a reflective dose of quintessential English tradition.
 A charming novel which secures Beth Corby’s place on the romantic-comedy/uplit chart for some time to come.